identity-com/cryptid/README.md

 ## Meta-Transactions
 The initial instructions in a transaction are serialised and added as data to the Cryptid transaction.
-This serialisation adds some overhead to the transaction size, meaning that some transactions that initially fit within the transaction size limit may now exceed it.
+This serialization adds some overhead to the transaction size, meaning that some transactions that initially fit within the transaction size limit may now exceed it.
 On the roadmap are plans to allow transactions to be chunked to avoid this limitation.